UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 There are two ways you can view the Git history of a project:

+**In the remote**
 1. On GitHub through the repo's code commit view
+**In your computer**
+2. On Jupyter Lab through the repo's code commit view
-2. On your local machine using `git log`
+3. On your local machine using `git log`

+Notes: Do you remember the commit messages that we write for the different changes that we save from the project?
+It is possible to have a look at the history of the full project with any of these 3 different methods

 ---